This job is sometimes referred to by alternative titles

 What are the chances of getting a job?

-Most crane operators work in the building and construction industry.
-However, some are also employed in:
+Most crane operators work for employers in the building and construction industry.
+They are also employed in:

 - machinery equipment hire and leasing